Modern home with vinyl windows

 What colors and finishes are available?

-Standard white interior/exterior is most efficient and common.
+Standard white interior/exterior is most efficient.
 Many series also offer exterior color options and grids (muntins) to match architectural style.
-Ask us which color packages are available for your series.

 What kind of warranty do I receive?